StanfordBDHG/SpatialContinuity/README.md

 2. Ensure that both your iPhone and Vision Pro are on the same network.
 When opening the Spatial Continuity Camera app on iPhone, the connection should be established automatically.

-## Known Issues

-* Connecting the Spatial Continuity and Spatial Continuity Camera apps may be unreliable at times.
-Suggestions and PRs welcome!

 ## Contributors

 You can find a list of contributors in the [CONTRIBUTORS.md](/CONTRIBUTORS.md) file.